Inference-time Stochastic Ranking with Risk Control: Experiments

 \section{Experiments}

+In this section, we perform experiments on three popular LTR benchmark datasets with pre-trained scoring functions from both deterministic and stochastic LTR models.
+Specifically, we consider a practical situation where we start from the score functions of deterministic or stochastic LTR models which are pre-trained to optimize utility.
+Then, our task is to improve fairness by minimizing $R'=R_{fair}$ with utility risk $R=R_{util}$ guaranteed to be not greater than a specified level with high probability.

-In this section, we perform experiments on popular LTR benchmark datasets with various pretrained scoring functions to answer the following research questions: \begin{itemize} \item RQ1: Can \ourmodel achieve effective trade-off between utility and exposure-based fairness? \item RQ2: Can \ourmodel achieve high marginal coverage rate on the risk function and improve exposure-based fairness at the same time? \end{itemize}
+We answer the following research questions: \textbf{RQ1}: Can our proposed GPL achieve trade-off between utility and amortized indivudal fairness at inference time? \textbf{RQ2}: Does GPL generalize the PL and deterministic ranking models? \textbf{RQ3}: Can \ourmodel achieve high coverage on the risk function and improve amortized indivudal fairness at the same time? \textbf{RQ4}: Is ISSR much more efficient than existing stochastic LTR models? \textbf{RQ5}: What is the impact of the scaling factor $\zeta$ in ISSR on the evaluation metrics?